 The Company evaluated the Incyte License Agreement under the provisions of ASC Topic 606, Revenue from Contracts with Customers (ASC 606) at inception and identified the following two performance obligations under the agreement: (i) the license of retifanlimab and (ii) the performance of certain clinical activities through a brief technology transfer period.
 The Company determined that the license and clinical activities are separate performance obligations because they are capable of being distinct and are distinct in the context of the contract.
 The license has standalone functionality as it is sublicensable, Incyte has significant capabilities in performing clinical trials, and Incyte is capable of performing these activities without the Company's involvement; the Company performed the activities during the transfer period as a matter of convenience.
 The Company determined that the transaction price of the Incyte License Agreement at inception was \$154.0 million, consisting of the consideration to which the Company was entitled in exchange for the license and an estimate of the consideration for clinical activities to be performed.
 The transaction price was allocated to each performance obligation based on their relative standalone selling price.
 The standalone selling price of the license was determined using the adjusted market assessment approach considering similar collaboration and license agreements.
-The standalone selling price for the agreed-upon clinical activities to be performed was determined using the expected cost approach based on similar arrangements the Company has with other parties.
 The potential development and regulatory milestone payments are fully constrained until the Company concludes that achievement of the milestone is probable, and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods, and as such have been excluded from the transaction price.
 Any consideration related to sales-based milestones and royalties will be recognized when the related sales occur, as they were determined to relate predominantly to the license granted to Incyte and, therefore, have also been excluded from the transaction price.
-The Company re-assesses the transaction price in each reporting period and when events whose outcomes are resolved or other changes in circumstances occur.
-From 2018 through March 31, 2024, it became probable that a significant reversal of cumulative revenue would not occur for development milestones totaling \$115.0 million related to clinical and regulatory activities related to the further advancement of retifanlimab.
+The Company reassesses the transaction price in each reporting period and when events whose outcomes are resolved or other changes in circumstances occur.
+From 2018 through June 30, 2024, it became probable that a significant reversal of cumulative revenue would not occur for development milestones totaling \$115.0 million related to clinical and regulatory activities related to the further advancement of retifanlimab.
 Therefore, the associated consideration was added to the estimated transaction price and was recognized as revenue.

 The Company recognized the \$150.0 million allocated to the license when it satisfied its performance obligation and transferred the license to Incyte in 2017.
-The \$4.0 million allocated to the clinical activities was recognized ratably as services were performed during 2017 and 2018.
-The Company recognized \$0.2 million and \$15.0 million in revenue under the Incyte License Agreement during the three months ended March 31, 2024 and 2023, respectively.
+The \$ 4.0 million allocated to the clinical activities was recognized ratably as services were performed during 2017 and 2018.
+The Company recognized \$0.1 million and \$0.3 million in revenue under the Incyte License Agreement during the three and six months ended June 30, 2024, respectively.
+The Company recognized the \$15.0 million ZYNYZ approval milestone as revenue under the Incyte License Agreement during the six months ended June 30, 2023.

-Incye Clinical Supply Agreement
+Incyte Clinical Supply Agreement